-\texttt{JeFaPoTo} leverages the \emph{mediapipe} library~\citep{lugaresiMediaPipeFrameworkBuilding2019,kartynnikRealtimeFacialSurface2019a} to extract facial landmarks and blend shape features from video data at 60 FPS (on modern hardware).
-With the landmarks, we compute the `EAR` (Eye-Aspect-Ratio)~\citep{soukupovaRealTimeEyeBlink2016} for both eyes over the videos.
-Additionally, \texttt{JeFaPaTo} detects blinks, matches left and right eye, and computes medically relevant statistics, a visual summary for the provided video, shown in \autoref{fig:summary}, and exports the data in various formats for further independent analysis.
+\texttt{JeFaPaTo} leverages the \emph{mediapipe} library~\citep{lugaresiMediaPipeFrameworkBuilding2019,kartynnikRealtimeFacialSurface2019a} to extract facial landmarks and blend shape features from video data at 60 FPS (on modern hardware).
+With the landmarks, we compute the \emph{EAR} (Eye-Aspect-Ratio)~\cite{soukupovaRealTimeEyeBlink2016} for both eyes over the videos.
+Additionally, \texttt{JeFaPaTo} detects blinks, matches the left and right eye, and computes medically relevant statistics.
+Furthermore, a visual summary for the video is provided in the GUI, shown in \autoref{fig:summary}, and the data can be exported in various formats for further independent analysis.
 The visual summary lets medical experts quickly get an overview of the blinking behavior.
 As shown in \autoref{fig:summary}, the blinks per minute are shown as a histogram over time in the upper axis, and the delay between blinks is shown in the right axis.
-The main plot comprises the scatter plot of the `EAR` score for the left and right eye, and the dots indicate the detected blinks, with the rolling mean and standard deviation shown as a line plot.
-This summary enables a quick individualized analysis for each video, thus also patients, and can be included in medical reports.
+The main plot comprises the scatter plot of the \emph{EAR} score for the left and right eye, and the dots indicate the detected blinks, with the rolling mean and standard deviation shown as a line plot.
+This summary creates a compact overview by summarizing the blinking behavior throughout the video, enabling a quick individualized analysis for each video.

 We leverage \texttt{PyQt6}~\citep{pyqt6,qt6} and \texttt{pyqtgraph}~\citep{pyqtgraph} to provide a GUI on any platform for easy usage.
 To support and simplify the usage of \texttt{JeFaPaTo}, we provide a standalone executable for Windows, Linux, and MacOS. \texttt{JeFaPaTo} is currently used in three medical studies to analyze the blinking process of healthy probands and patients with facial palsy and Parkinson's disease.